What is the difference between saving and investing and where could you put your money?

 Inflation is what eats into your money over time.
 It’s the clothes-moth of wealth: a vicious creature that just loves to chomp through the value of your money and makes bigger holes in it the longer you keep your money for.

 Think of the price of a loaf of sliced white bread.
 In 1970 the average price was 9p.
-In 2000 a loaf would cost you 52p and now it costs an average of £1.05.
-That’s the horror of inflation: as time goes by you need more cash to have the standard of living you had yesteryear
+In 2000 a loaf would cost you 52p, and now it costs nearly three times that.
+That’s the horror of inflation: as time goes by you need more cash to have the standard of living you had yesteryear.

 What to consider when saving